Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

     @objc open var colorOpacityInvisibleBlack: MultipleColorSemanticTokens { MultipleColorSemanticTokens(light: colorOpacityInvisibleBlackLight, dark: colorOpacityInvisibleBlackDark) }
 }

-// The "abstract" object of theme expose the wrapper through this subset of protocols open class OUDSTheme: @unchecked Sendable {
+// The "abstract" object of theme expose the provider through this subset of protocols open class OUDSTheme: @unchecked Sendable {
     public let colors: AllColorSemanticTokens
 }

-// And finaly, the default theme, which can be subclassed, exposes the tokens through the wrapper open class OrangeTheme: OUDSTheme, @unchecked Sendable { ... }
+// And finaly, the default theme, which can be subclassed, exposes the tokens through the provider open class OrangeTheme: OUDSTheme, @unchecked Sendable { ... }

 theme.colors.colorOpacityInvisibleBlack